 In some problems, input-output data may be already available instead of having to simulate a physics model expressly for the purpose of GSA.
 Such data may be available from experiments, from real-world observations, from Markov Chain Monte Carlo (MCMC) sampling during Bayesian model calibration, from MC sampling for reliability analysis, etc. In such cases, data-driven methods have been proposed to directly compute the Sobol indices based on available input-output samples instead of simulation runs of the physics model. ~\cite{hu2019probability,decarlo2018efficient}.

 In a similar manner, Monte Carlo (MC) dropout can be used to estimate the deep neural network (DNN) model uncertainty and propagate that uncertainty into the GSA results.
-Gal and Ghahramani~\cite{gal2016dropout} showed that MC dropout is equivalent to performing approximate variational inference, which infers the posterior by performing dropout not only while training a model but also at test time.
-The optimization of Bayesian neural networks with the MC dropout is equivalent to using dropout as regularization on neural networks.
+Gal and Ghahramani~\cite{gal2016dropout} showed that MC dropout is equivalent to performing approximate variational inference, which infers the posterior by performing dropout not only while training a model but also at test time..
 The simplicity of the MC dropout strategy provides an efficient way of Bayesian inference to quantify the model prediction uncertainty with variety of neural networks, such as feedforward neural networks, convolutional neural networks, and recurrent neural networks.

 The third scenario is of interest in this paper, where both a physics-based model and some experimental or real-world data are available.
 One option, if adequate data is available, is to simply build a regression or machine learning (ML) model based on the observation data, and use this model to perform GSA.
 Multiple recent studies have pursued data-driven machine learning (ML) models in situations where abundant experimental data or real-world observations are available due to advances in modern sensing techniques.
 Generally, the construction of data-driven ML models does not require in-depth knowledge of the complex physics inherent in the physical process.
 ML models can learn complex systems using available observations, but the accuracy of these models depends on the quality and quantity of the data.
 If the available data is limited, then the complexity of the process cannot be captured.
 Further, since purely data-driven ML models do not explicitly consider physical laws, they can produce physically inconsistent results.
 In such cases, incorporating physics knowledge within ML models may improve the accuracy and efficiency of GSA computations.
 The combined use of physics-based and ML models has been shown to achieve more accurate and physically consistent predictions by leveraging the advantages of each method~\cite{karpatne2017physics}.